 For Rosella, when she was in her late teen years, she was very irritable and battled with insomnia.
-The problem of insomnia continues today.
+The problem of insomnia continues today and resulted in her developing sexsomnia while in college.
 After her father’s death, she had trouble socializing and once she was transferred to the Washington, D.C. office, she lost interest in interacting with people outside traditional work.
 These losses of socialization and interaction caused her to be more alone and isolated from other people.

 Conspiracy theorists on the Social Media Net speculate that they did this puberty delay because of involvement by the Church of the Ember Coalition.
 They point to a group of wealthy women, who were members of the Church, that were publicly advocating genetically delaying female puberty to reduce teen pregnancy.

 Links for More About Cloning in Rosella’s World

 By the early Second Age of Humanity, quantum circuit designs favored photonic systems over superconducting because of the temperatures and materials used.
 Coupled with advances in 3-D printing, many colleges and smaller institutes could afford to teach in this area.